fkarticuno/EDB/README.md

 Eat-Da-Burger

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
-* Whenever a user submits a burger's name, this app will display the burger on the left side of the page -- waiting to be devoured.
+* Whenever a user submits a burger's name, this app will display the burger -- waiting to be devoured.
 * Each burger in the waiting area also has a `Devour it!` button.
-When the user clicks it, the burger will move to the right side of the page.
+When the user clicks it, the burger will be removed from the waiting area.
 * My app will store every burger in a database, whether devoured or not.

 # Organization